-Some core Ceph elements have not yet been implemented, including MDS failure recovery and several POSIX calls.
-Two security architecture and protocol variants are under consideration, but neither have yet been implemented [13, 19].
-We also plan on investigating the practicality of client callbacks on namespace to inode translation metadata.
-For static regions of the file system, this could allow opens (for read) to occur without MDS interaction.
-Several other MDS enhancements are planned, including the ability to create snapshots of arbitrary subtrees of the directory hierarchy [28].
+A variety of core Ceph elements have not yet been implemented, including MDS failure recovery and several POSIX calls.
+Two security architecture and protocol variants are under consideration, but neither have yet been implemented [17].
+We also plan on investigating the practicality and benefits of client callbacks on namespace to inode translation metadata.
+For static regions of the file system (e. g., /usr/include), this could allow opens (for read) to occur without MDS interaction.
+Several other metadata enhancements are planned, including the ability to create snapshots of arbitrary subtrees of the directory hierarchy [25].

 Although Ceph dynamically replicates metadata when flash crowds access single directories or files, the same is not yet true of file data.
 We plan to allow OSDs to dynamically adjust the level of replication for individual objects based on workload, and to distribute read traffic across multiple OSDs in the placement group.
-This will allow scalable access to small amounts of data, and may facilitate fine-grained OSD load balancing using a mechanism similar to D-SPTF [15].
+This will allow scalable access to small amounts of data, and may facilitate fine-grained OSD load balancing using a mechanism similar to D-SPTF [13].

-Finally, we are working on developing a quality of service architecture to allow both aggregate classbased traffic prioritization and OSD-managed reservation based bandwidth and latency guarantees.
+Finally, we are working on developing a quality of service architecture to allow both aggregate class-based traffic prioritization and OSD-managed reservation based bandwidth and latency guarantees.
 In addition to supporting applications with QoS requirements, this will help balance RADOS replication and recovery operations with regular workload.
-A number of other EBOFS enhancements are planned, including improved allocation logic, data scouring, and checksums or other bit-error detection mechanisms to improve data safety.
+A number of other EBOFS enhancements are planned, including an update journal to reduce commit latency, which will be distributed among several regions on disk to minimize the impact on low-level disk scheduling.
+Data scouring, checksums, or other bit-error detection mechanisms will also improve overall data safety.